seacode/gmacs/examples/smbkc_18/doc/smbkc.md

   2014/15 & 4.1$^B$ & 5.47$^B$ & 0.655 & 0.309 & 0.329  & 0.94 & 0.75 \\
   2015/16 & 4.1$^C$ & 4.65$^C$ & 0.419 & 0.110 & 0.110  & 0.62 & 0.49 \\
   2016/17 & 4.3$^D$ & 4.68$^D$ & 0.410 & 0.000 & 0.000  & 0.62 & 0.49 \\
-  2017/18 & 4.3$^E$ & 4.69$^E$ & 0.41 & 0.000 & 0.000 & 0.62 & 0.49 \\
+  2017/18 & 4.1$^E$ & 2.85$^E$ & 0.41 & 0.000 & 0.000 & 0.62 & 0.49 \\
-  2018/19 & & 4.61$^E$ & & & & 0 & 0 \\
+  2018/19 & & 2.78$^E$ & & & & 0.09 & 0.07 \\
   \hline
 \end{tabular}
 \end{table}

 6. **Basis for the OFL**: Estimated mature-male biomass (MMB) on 15 February is used as the measure of biomass for this Tier 4 stock, with males measuring 105 mm CL or more considered mature.
-The $B_\mathit{MSY}$ proxy is obtained by averaging estimated MMB over a specific reference time period, and current CPT/SSC guidance recommends using the full assessment time frame as the default reference period (Table \ref{tab:ofl_basis}).
+The $B_\mathit{MSY}$ proxy is obtained by averaging estimated MMB over a specific reference period, and current CPT/SSC guidance recommends using the full assessment time frame as the default reference period (Table \ref{tab:ofl_basis}).
 \begin{table}[ht]
 \centering
 \caption{Basis for the OFL (1000 t) from the reference model.}